r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 ::
 ```

-And here's how you do the same thing with Svelte and MDsveX:
+And here's how you do the same thing with Svelte and mdsvex:

 ```js
 <ResizableImage src="/path/to-image.png" altText="Some alt text" />